This article was written by Lemberg Law staff, and reviewed by Sergei Lemberg, the managing attorney of Lemberg Law.

-AFNI is a third-party debt collection agency based in Illinois.
-It has received consumer complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA), including improper contact or sharing of information and threatening to take actions that cannot legally be taken.
-If you have been contacted by this debt collector, make sure you understand your rights before responding.
+AFNI, Inc. is a third-party collection agency based in Illinois.
+AFNI has received consumer complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA), such as using false or misleading information in an effort to collect a debt and threatening to take actions that cannot legally be taken.
+If AFNI has contacted you about past due collection items,make sure you know your rights before responding.

 Our services are absolutely FREE to you.